 Motoring journalist – write about motorbikes after you’ve tested them

 Truck driver – this category includes a huge range of types of truck you can drive and the good you can carry.
 There are small trucks for local deliveries through to large B trains for bulk liquids, through to over-sized loads such as houses.
-If you want to carry dangerous goods you need a dangerous goods endorsement.
+If you want to carry dangerous goods you need a dangerous goods endorsement, which you can get by doing a dangerous goods D endorsement course.

 Forklift truck driver – from small forklifts through to straddle carriers and container handlers at ports.
-You will need an F endorsement.
+You may need an F endorsement if you want to drive the forklift on a road, which you can get by doing an F endorsement course.

 Tow truck driver – vehicle recovery and parking enforcement.
 Requires a V endorsement on your licence.